Marla Cass, LMFT

 Many of the people I work with have a lifetime of experience dealing with not feeling understood.
 They may come from families where they felt different or they may view the world from their own unique perspective.
 They may be lesbian, or gay, or bisexual, or they may feel different because they do not fit into either of the two options we are given for gender identity.
 Regardless of what makes you feel different, therapy can be a place where you can have the transforming experience of feeling understood.

-My practice includes people of all sexual orientations (LGBTQ) and gender identities.
+My practice includes people of all sexual orientations (LGBTQQ) and gender identities.
 I love working with people who think that therapy can't be helpful to them.
 I offer support for women in midlife and caregivers (often, one and the same).
-Before becoming a therapist, I had a number of careers and I appreciate the challenges of being in a difficult workplace or trying to decide on a new career path.
+Before becoming a therapist, I had a number of careers and I appreciate the challenges of being in a difficult workplace or taking the risk of embarking on a new career path.
 Here in San Francisco, many of us have relocated from other places and therapy can be a place to recharge from the difficulties of navigating new terrain.
 In general, however, my "specialization" is understanding the people I work with and helping them to feel seen and heard so that they can see the possibilities of their lives.

 On the Fence About Going to Therapy?